BOW

 Overview

 Welcome to BOW!
 This is our documentation page which contains all the information you need to work with the BOW Software Development Kit (SDK).
-Here you can find references for the SDK and data structures, as well as tutorials for installation and developing.
+Here you can find references for the SDK and data structures, tutorials for installation and developing with our SDK, and guides for using our Software, such as the BOW Portal or Hub

 Why BOW?